KaixoCode/Audijo/README.md

 # Audijo

 **It is in beta!**
 Help me test this badboi, I can't really test all edge cases since I myself only have 2 ASIO devices.
 So if you find any bugs or crashes lemme know.
-ASIO should function right now, next up is WASAPI.
+If you want to use ASIO you're going to have to download the asio sdk and put the folder in <code>./sdk</code> in the root folder.

 Documentation: https://code.kaixo.me/Audijo/

-Here's a quick example, just generates a sinewave, and opens the first ASIO device it finds.
+Here's a quick example, it opens the default Wasapi device and just generates a sine wave.
 ```cpp
 // Make a Wasapi Stream object
 Stream<Wasapi> _stream;